-The wait for the next iteration of Intel’s HEDT lineup is nearly over, and it’s been quite a ride.
-There was speculation everywhere that there would be a Coffee Lake-X, a Cascade Lake-X or a new Skylake-X HEDT platform.
-The latter proved to be the one that actually existed, this ‘Basin Falls Refresh’ will be hitting the streets in November 2018, helmed by the new 18-core Intel Core i9-9980XE.
+The wait for the next iteration of Intel’s HEDT lineup is over, and it’s been quite a ride.
+There was speculation that there would be a Coffee Lake-X, a Cascade Lake-X or a new Skylake-X HEDT platform.
+The latter proved to be the one that actually existed, this ‘Basin Falls Refresh’ is out now, helmed by the new 18-core Intel Core i9-9980XE.
+However, right now it’s rumored that Intel is planning on releasing a Cascade Lake-X later this year, based on its 14nm process.

-In many ways, this Basin Falls Refresh lineup mirrors the initial Skylake-X lineup, with the same amount of cores, but higher clock speeds and some enhanced features.
-And, in many ways, these new HEDT processors follow in the footsteps of Coffee Lake Refresh, another CPU lineup announced at the same October event as Basin Falls Refresh – that bumped up the clock speeds and improved connectivity features.
+The Basin Falls Refresh lineup is remarkably similar to the Skylake-X line that it succeeds.
+It features the same core counts, but clock speeds get a minor boost, along with some enhanced features.
+These new HEDT processors largely follow in the footsteps of Coffee Lake Refresh, another CPU lineup announced at the same event.

-However, perhaps the most important question in regards to this new Basin Falls Refresh, especially in this heightened age of Intel vs AMD – is whether or not these new chips provide a better value than the AMD Ryzen Threadripper 2nd Generation chips.
+The biggest question that crops up with Basin Falls Refresh, though, especially in the midst of the heightened Intel vs AMD battle, is whether or not these new processors provide a better value than the AMD Ryzen Threadripper 2nd Generation processors.

 Cut to the chase